• Skip to main content

 As the name suggests, sampling is done just once.
 An example of single-stage cluster sampling – An NGO wants to create a sample of girls across five neighboring towns to provide education.
 Using single-stage sampling, the NGO randomly selects towns (clusters) to form a sample and extend help to the girls deprived of education in those towns.

 Here, instead of selecting all the elements of a cluster, only a handful of members are chosen from each group by implementing systematic or simple random sampling.
-An example of two-stage cluster sampling – A business owner wants to explore the performance of his/her plants that are spread across various parts of the U.S. The owner creates clusters of the plants.
-He/she then selects random samples from these clusters to conduct research.
+An example of two-stage cluster sampling – A business owner wants to explore the performance of his/her plants that are spread across various parts of the U.S. The owner creates clusters of plants.
+So, he/she then selects random samples from these clusters to conduct research.

 Multiple-stage cluster sampling takes a step or a few steps further than two-stage sampling.

 For conducting effective research across multiple geographies, one needs to form complicated clusters that can be achieved only using the multiple-stage sampling technique.
-An example of Multiple stage sampling by clusters – An organization intends to survey to analyze the performance of smartphones across Germany.
-They can divide the entire country’s population into cities (clusters) and select cities with the highest population and also filter those using mobile devices.
+An example of Multiple-stage sampling by clusters – An organization intends to survey to analyze the performance of smartphones across Germany.
+They can divide the entire country’s population into cities (clusters) and select cities with the highest population, and also filter those using mobile devices.

 Here are the steps to perform cluster sampling: